-4. DIRECT LOANS under the Emergency Relief and Taxpayer protections portion of the CARES Act
+D. DIRECT LOANS under the Emergency Relief and Taxpayer protections portion of the CARES Act

-- For Mid-Sizes Businesses with 500 to 10,000 employees that are not eligible for paycheck protection loans - Eligible for direct loans under the Emergency Relief and Taxpayer protections portion of the CARES Act. - Must make a "good-faith certification" to comply with certain requirements in the CARES Act. - This certification will likely occur on a form provided as part of the application for the loan - Failure to comply with the certifications could result in the rescission of the loan. - The business must certify that: - It intends to re-store at least 90% of its workforce that existed as of February 1, 2020, to include re-storing all compensation and benefits for those employees as of the same date.
-This restoration must be accomplished no later than 4 months after Health & Human Services declares an end to the public health emergency related to COVID-19; - It will not outsource jobs for the term of the loan (which cannot exceed five years) and for two years after repaying the loan; - It will not "abrogate" an existing collective bargaining agreement for the term of the loan and for two years after completing repayment of the loan.
-This language may impede efforts to engage in concessionary bargaining in the midst of such agreements; - It will remain "neutral in any union organizing effort for the term of the loan."
+- 1. For Mid-Sizes Businesses with 500 to 10,000 employees that are not eligible for paycheck protection loans - 2.
+Eligible for direct loans under the Emergency Relief and Taxpayer protections portion of the CARES Act. - 3.
+Must make a "good-faith certification" to comply with certain requirements in the CARES Act. - 4.
+This certification will likely occur on a form provided as part of the application for the loan - 5.
+Failure to comply with the certifications could result in the rescission of the loan. - 6.
+The business must certify that: - a.
+It intends to re-store at least 90% of its workforce that existed as of February 1, 2020, to include re-storing all compensation and benefits for those employees as of the same date.
+This restoration must be accomplished no later than 4 months after Health & Human Services declares an end to the public health emergency related to COVID-19; - b.
+It will not outsource jobs for the term of the loan (which cannot exceed five years) and for two years after repaying the loan: - It will not "abrogate" an existing collective bargaining agreement for the term of the loan and for two years after completing repayment of the loan.
+This language may impede efforts to engage in concessionary bargaining in the midst of such agreements; - d.
+It will remain "neutral in any union organizing effort for the term of the loan."
 The term "neutral" in the context of union organizing has traditionally been used to impose significant restrictions on employer conduct beyond those imposed by other federal labor laws and regulations imposed by agencies such as the National Labor Relations Board (NLRB).
 A business subjecting itself to these terms may therefore limit the extent to which it could otherwise resort to its lawful "free speech" rights under these circumstances.

-5. SBA's WORKING CAPITAL LOANS ARE DIFFERENT FROM OTHER SBA LOANS
+E. SBA'S WORKING CAPITAL LOANS ARE DIFFERENT FROM OTHER SBA LOANS

-- SBA's Economic Injury Disaster Loan - (EIDLs) funds come directly from the U.S. Treasury. - Applicants do not go through a bank to apply for EIDL - Instead apply directly to SSA's Disaster Assistance Program at: DisasterLoan.sba.gov - There is no obligation to take the loan if offered. - The maximum unsecured loan amount is \$25,000. - Applicants can have an existing SBA Disaster Loan and still qualify for an EIDL for this disaster, but the loans cannot be consolidated.
+- 1. SBA's Economic Injury Disaster Loan - 2.
+(EIDLs) funds come directly from the U.S. Treasury. - 3.
+Applicants do not go through a bank to apply for EIDL - 4.
+Instead apply directly to SSA's Disaster Assistance Program at: DisasterLoan.sba.gov - 5.
+There is no obligation to take the loan if offered. - 6.
+The maximum unsecured loan amount is \$25,000. - Applicants can have an existing SBA Disaster Loan and still qualify for an EIDL for this disaster, but the loans cannot be consolidated.

-6. SUBMIT YOUR APPLICATION AS SOON AS POSSIBLE for Section 7(a) and 7(b) loans
+F. HOW TO APPLY for Section 7(a) and 7(b) loans